Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m2.md

     - Add new APIs to separately manage ML model files.
 These APIs allow ML applications to exploit the latest ML model deployed without code-level modifications that require re-packaging and re-distribution of the whole application.
     - AI Inference offloading between Tizen and TizenRT has been improved.
 The binary size of `NNStreamer-Edge` is optimized.
     - Add new APIs for machine learning resource which contains images, audio, video and binary files.
 These APIs provides a method to share the data files those can be used for training or inferencing the AI models.
     - Add new utility functions to handle the key-value style information.
-This informantion object can be used to update the configuration and check the internal status.
+This information object can be used to update the configuration and check the internal status.
   - ML.Inference API Updates
     - Add new API to use extended rank limit.
 To maintain the backward compatibility, the default rank limit is 4.
 The extended rank is only used when new API is called.
     - Support TensorFlow Lite v2.11.0 by default.
   - ML.Training API Updates
-    - Add Identify Layer as a utility layer which flows everthing as it is.
+    - Add Identify Layer as a utility layer which flows everything as it is.
     - Add learning rate scheduling features.
     - Step learning rate scheduling.
     - Exponent learning rate scheduling.